trdtnguyen/trdtnguyen.github.io/_portfolio/pbnvm.md

 We propose a partition buffer on non-volatile memory (PB-NVM) to solve those problems.
 ## PB-NVM Architecture

 In PB-NVM, we use partition buffers located in NVDIMM as an extra storage layer between DRAM and SSD.
-When the buffer pool in DRAM is full, it evicts victim pages to partition buffers using fast byte-addressable operation (e.g., *memcpy*).
+When the buffer pool in DRAM is full, *eviction process* evicts victim pages to partition buffers using fast byte-addressable operation (e.g., *memcpy*).
+When a partition buffer becomes full, it is moved to the *Flusher* area and replaced with a empty buffer from the *Free Block Pool*.
+The *Flusher* includes of *propagation processes* that responsible for asynchronously flush block pages from NVDIMM to SSD.
+When a propagation process ensures all data pages are durable on storage device, it reset the data block and puts back to the *Free Block Pool* for reusing.

+The figure below illustrates PB-NVM's architecture.

+<div>
+<img src='/images/portfolio_imgs/PB-NVM/PB-arch.jpg'>
+</div>

+Here are why PB-NVM solve the problems:

 * ***High lock contention.*** We using partition buffers located in NVDIMM to allow query threads access in parallel.
 Each partition buffer maintains dependent lock, so there is no lock contention.
 * ***Redundant IOs.***

-<div>
-<img src='/images/portfolio_imgs/PB-NVM/PB-arch.jpg'>
-</div>

 ## Experiment